Transfer Credit FAQs

 Q: Am I required to take LAS-110 Intersections?

-A: Transfer students with fewer than 12 transferrable credits (excluding AP, International Baccalaureate, or CLEP) entering in the fall semester will take LAS-110 Intersections.
-Transfer students with fewer than 12 transferrable credits entering in the spring must take LAS-110 the following fall or one-writing intensive course at Central other than ENGL-101 which would count in place of the LAS-110 graduation requirement.
+A: Transfer students with fewer than 12 transferrable credits (excluding AP, International Baccalaureate or AICE) entering in the fall semester will take LAS-110 Intersections.
+Transfer students with fewer than 12 transferrable credits entering in the spring must take LAS-110 the following fall or one-writing intensive course at Central other than WRIT-101 which would count in place of the LAS-110 graduation requirement.
 Transfer credit may not be used to satisfy this requirement.

 Q: When and how do I register for classes?